skomyshan/population_shifts/README.md

 ## Segment 2:

 ### Presentation
-- Please see the Google Slides presentation in our Github repo for a broader overview of our project.
+Please see the Google Slides presentation in our Github repo for a broader overview of our project.

+Link to Google Slides- https://bit.ly/39Kn2Zt

 ### Machine Learning